Pigius/avp-cli/README.md

 ## Using the `batchIsAuthorized` Action

 The `batchIsAuthorized` action in the AVP CLI Tool allows you to make authorization decisions for multiple requests in a single operation.
-This is particularly useful when you need to evaluate a batch of authorization requests simultaneously, improving efficiency and reducing the number of individual calls to the AWS Verified Permissions service.
+This is particularly useful when you need to evaluate a batch of authorization requests simultaneously, improving efficiency and reducing the number of individual calls to the Amazon Verified Permissions service.

 How to use `batchIsAuthorized`: